 Leverage browser caching

 You can lighten the load your server takes on by enabling a command that tells browsers to save the most important files on your site.
-Browsers will save images and other time-sucking resources so that after the first visit from a user, those files are ready for display in a fraction of the time it would take to retrieve it from your server.
+Browsers will save images and other time-sucking resources so that after the first visit from a user, those files are ready for display in a fraction of the time it would take to retrieve them from your server.

 Browser caching increases your page speed by reducing the number of server requests you make when loading your website.